 ● The poem is to be found in a collection entitled ‘Songs of Innocence and Experience’ published in 1794 and should probably be considered alongside another piece written a little earlier called ‘The Lamb,’ thereby contrasting the savage and wild with the meek and wild.
 But why?

 ● In this short poem about the life force, the poet contemplates things that are scary and ferocious - a tiger, something burning in the dark forest.
 These are encapsulated in the notion of The Tyger, a kind of uber-beast.
 Could such a thing be the work of a loving God?
 Surely not.
 Not the same God as made the Lamb!
-How could the Maker could produce all the attractive and acceptable things in life, but at the same time create everything that is ferocious and the bad?
+How could the Maker produce all the attractive and acceptable things in life, but at the same time create everything that is ferocious and the bad?

 ● With an obvious use of repetition and alliteration it is a poem that deliberately breaks the rules - rather like the Tyger itself, which cannot be ‘framed’ - that is, contained.
 Nor is it, Blake reminds us, anything that can be constructed in a furnace or hammered out on an anvil.
 It is beyond the reach of our rational analytical brain.

 ● We are invited, however, to come to the conclusion that the Tyger is not evil simply because of this unconformity, or because he might wish to eat us for supper.
 Nor does the Tyger consider himself to be evil.

 ● Blake had his own unique vision of the world of the spirit, and believed in the synthesis of opposites, that all things that are of light or dark, or good or evil were ultimately from the same source.
 It is possible for us to admire the Tyger spiritually, therefore, as well as fear it physically - since it, too, is an aspect of the Divine.